gitbls/autoAP/README.md

 The system startup will proceed normally.
 The wpa-autoap@wlan0 service is bound to the service wpa_supplicant@wlan0, so systemd will start it automatically if it's enabled. wpa_supplicant@wlan0 is running the same old wpa_supplicant, so it will process WiFi connects, disconnects, etc, just as before.

 If wpa_supplicant times out trying to connect to your WiFi (for instance, if the Pi is not at home or your router/access point is down), it will then look at the next defined network (the autoap Access Point network), which changes the wpa_supplicant mode to AP.
-A message is sent to wpa-autoap (via wpa_cli), which calls /usr/local/bin/autoAP.sh with the network name and the event AP-ENABLED. autoAP will reconfigure the network to Access Point mode, restart systemd-networkd, and call /usr/local/bin/autoap-local.sh to do any additional desired processing.
+A message is sent to wpa-autoap (wpa_cli), which calls /usr/local/bin/autoAP.sh with the network name and the event AP-ENABLED. autoAP will reconfigure the network to Access Point mode, restart systemd-networkd, and call /usr/local/bin/autoap-local.sh to do any additional desired processing.

 When the last client disconnects from the Access Point, autoAP will wait disconnectwait time units before reverting to WiFi scanning mode, looking for your WiFi network.
 And, if your WiFi network is not found, it will restart Access Point mode.